OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Related Work

-Building on traditional genetic programming \cite{koza1994genetic, sette2001genetic}, recent work has leveraged LLMs as flexible evolutionary operators \cite{lehman2023evolution}.
-FunSearch \cite{romera2024mathematical, liu2023algorithm} demonstrated LLM-guided mutation for scientific discoveries, while LMX \cite{meyerson2024language} enabled semantically meaningful crossover.
+Building on traditional genetic programming \cite{koza1994genetic}, recent work has leveraged LLMs as flexible evolutionary operators \cite{lehman2023evolution}.
+FunSearch \cite{romera2024mathematical,liu2023algorithm} demonstrated LLM-guided mutation for scientific discoveries.
 Subsequent systems including EoH \cite{liu2024evolution}, ReEvo \cite{ye2024reevo}, and AlphaEvolve \cite{novikov2025alphaevolve} further explored reflective mechanisms and code-level evolution.
 Despite progress, these methods often rely on shallow fitness feedback without systematic refinement.
 OR-Agent extends this work by embedding evolutionary operators within a tree-search workflow that supports deep iterative refinement, explicit environment exploration, and reflection mechanisms that reinterpret optimization concepts at the level of natural language and code.